 You can use a full bee suit, a bee jacket with a veil and gloves, or just the veil to protect you from bee stings.
 I definitely recommend using a full bee suit until you learn the temperament of your bees.

 A hive tool is a very helpful little tool to keep on hand.
-It will allow you to pry your hive boxes and frames apart after they have been glued together with bee propolis.
+It will allow you to pry your hive boxes and frames apart after having been glued together with bee propolis.

 A bee brush can be used to gently brush bees off of frames that you are trying to inspect.
 It can also be used when you are removing frames to extract honey.